GWeindel/GWeindel/README.md

 I am mainly interested in nerdy stuff about computational models of cognition (especially decision making) and Bayesian statistics.
 As a trained neuropsychologist, my interest goes also to cognitive deficits associated with clinical conditions such as mental illness and brain injuries as I think that, in the long tradition of neuropsychologist, care of patients goes along with advance in scientific knowledge.

-To see my latest publications (academic or not) check out my website :
+To learn more check out my [website](https://gweindel.github.io/) :